MICHAEL KIRWAN (American, 1953-2018), Easy Access II, 2014, Marker on paper

 With a sad heart, we are letting you know that artist Michael Kirwan passed away peacefully on the morning of Saturday, 26th May 2018, in Los Angeles, California.

 Hoist a glass and make a toast in celebration of the life of a great and unique man as well as an amazing artist.

 Michael was born 27th December 1953.
 He lived a life filled with joys, passions, family, friends, and art.
 Michael resided in New York, New York; Miami, Florida; and most recently, Los Angeles, California.
 Creating his art was his most passionate activity, but he also enjoyed socializing, cooking, intimate encounters, movies, sharing his opinions, and being an astute observer and recorder of life.

 Michael’s works of art have appeared in galleries and exhibitions around the world.
-After moving to California, he spent a year as the Artist in Residence with the Tom of Finland Foundation.
+After moving to California, he spent a year as the Artist-in-Residence with Tom of Finland Foundation.
 Michael enjoyed an inspirational relationship with the work and history of Tom and a very supportive relationship with the people of his Foundation who are dedicated to the education and preservation of erotic art for all artists.
 These years would provide Michael with the most important friendships and partnerships, and during this time, Michael created the best work of his life.
-Through that association, Michael appeared at internationally attended events and exhibitions that brought new admirers to his work and his Grand Persona as an artist.
+Through that association, Michael appeared at internationally attended events and exhibitions that brought new admirers to his work and his grand persona as an artist.
 He was inducted into the Foundation’s Artist Hall of Fame in 2004.